 Frankie Pickle by Eric Wight

-ADVENTURE HUMOR
+ADVENTURE FUNNY

 Your kids will totally relate to this imaginative boy whose wild adventures are written in comic form — it’s funny and entertaining!